gaia-platform/GaiaPlatform/production/catalog/README.md

 ## Relationships between core tables and other tables

-Core catalog tables are built and managed differently than any other tables in the database.
-Because if the complexity of modifying them, it is necessary to create all other tables using the `catalog.hpp` catalog API.
+Core catalog tables are built and managed differently than any other tables (rules tables or user-defined) in the database.
+Because of the complexity of modifying them, it is necessary to create all other tables using the `catalog.hpp` API.

 To refer to core tables from within non-core tables, use `gaia_id` values stored in `uint64_t` fields.